-If you have your own boat, getting to Savannah and Tybee Island is fairly easier, but if you don’t, you will have to charter one.
+If you have your own boat, getting to Savannah, GA and Tybee Island is fairly easier, but if you don’t, you will have to charter one.

 Tybee Island has a number of charters for your convenience, such as Barnacle Bill Offshore Charters, Mako Dive Charter, and Georgia Offshore.
 If you’re a beginner, Mako Diver Charter is the best option for you because it is open to all skill levels and also offers an instruction guide on scuba diving for all novices.